semaphore-protocol/website/versioned_docs/version-V2/use-cases/private-voting.md

 ### Relay

+To preserve anonymity and avoid disclosing the user's wallet address, the DApp may use a [relay](/docs/glossary/#relay) to broadcast the vote.
-The DApp may use a third-party relay to call the **contract** function that casts the vote on Ethereum.
-To learn more, see [how relayers preserve anonymity]().
+The relay calls the **contract** function that then posts the vote transaction to Ethereum.

 ## Steps for private voting